Shinpai/Kanium_challenge_2019/README.md

 A gamejam sort of development challenge/workshop to learn to use Unity.
 Maybe just use it for motivation to get started with unity.
 ---

-### Instructions
+### Instructions (for windows users. other users: figure it out)

 > 1. Download unity hub(**recommended**) [from here](https://unity3d.com/get-unity/download)
+> 1.1 Install unity hub

 Some older docs for unity hub [here](https://docs.google.com/document/d/10Z9lsSVKfrr4agsquOlUs5s1wlfK7Kng95hLQovGDfk/edit), should still apply except its easier now.
 You dont need these necessarily.
 Its easy.

-> 1.1 Install a unity version through hub ( Installs -> Official )
+> 1.2 Install a unity version through hub ( Installs -> Official )
-> (just get a 2018.3.x, they are pretty compatible, current is 2018.3.12f)
+> (preferably get a 2018.3.x, they are pretty compatible, current is 2018.3.12f)
-> UPDATE: They just announced 2019.1.0f2,  we'll stick with 2018.3.x still
+> UPDATE: They just published 2019.1.0f2, we'll stick with 2018.3.x still.

+**TO BE CONTINUED... soon**

+> 2. Download the project and unpack it somewhere you want
-> 2. Make a new project ( Projects -> New ...)
+> 2.1 Open the project ( Projects -> Open ...)
+> 2.2 Select the zip folder you unpacked before (/Kanium_challenge_2019)
 > Use version control (which is recommended and a good thing to learn as well) if you can.

-**TO BE CONTINUED... soon**

-> 3. Think of the game you wish to make, then simplify it a hundred times over.
+> 4. Think of the game you wish to make, then simplify it a hundred times over.

 ![SIMPLIFY](https://media0.giphy.com/media/IHnROpQICe4kE/giphy.gif?cid=790b76115cb70f3c43726e732e1794be)

-> 4. Make game (read rules first)
+> 5. Make game (read rules first)

 ### RULES: